 Cain also told the 'Wall Street Journal' that he absolutely thinks the protests are a ruse "to distract from the failed policies of the Obama administration" - though he admitted that he didn't "have facts to back this up."

 As the Occupy Wall Street movement gains steam, Cain comments more.
 And each comment seems even more unhinged than the last.
 Case in point: During an appearance on CBS' 'Face the Nation,' Cain called OWS protesters "jealous" people who are "playing the victim card."

 In response to Occupy Wall Street's 99 percent, conservatives have launched their own campaign of sorts.
 The "We Are the 53 Percent" Tumblr popped up online in October of 2011.
 The 53 percent part, in case you were wondering, comes from the idea that just 53 percent of Americans actually pay federal income taxes.

 This group maintains that the Occupy Wall Street protesters aren't taking personal responsibility for their financial problems.
 "We Are the 53 Percent" creator Erick Erickson says on the site:

-Among the people posting on Tumblr: those who admit they've accepted government help (in the form of food stamps, special grants or loans for college).
+Suck it up you whiners.
+I am the 53 percent subsidizing you so you can hang out on Wall Street and complain.Among the people posting on Tumblr: those who admit they've accepted government help (in the form of food stamps, special grants or loans for college).
 Interesting, no?
 Like it or not, they ARE among the 99 percent.
 They fail to realize that many of the Occupy Wall Street protesters are out taking a stand to try and fix things!